• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Line 2 large baking sheets with parchment paper.
+• Preheat the oven to 350°F. Line two large cookie sheets with parchment paper.

 More Cookies